SizeMeCom/sizeme-react/README.md

 }
 ```

-Similarly override any other key in any other language (en, fi, sv).
+Similarly override any other key in any other language.